-At Seravo, we are not just tech professionals taking care of website hosting and upkeep, we are also parents, brothers, sisters, relatives, friends – we are part of society.
-As we are all inhabitants of the place we call our home, the planet – we feel the duty and obligation in the name of our loved ones to responsibly run our business.
+At Seravo, we are not just tech professionals taking care of website hosting and upkeep.
+We are also parents, brothers, sisters, relatives, friends, part of society.
+We are all inhabitants of the planet that is our home.
+We feel the duty and obligation in the name of our loved ones to responsibly run our business.

-Just as individuals we all strive to be more in balance on our impact on the environment, we also aspire to be a better company, taking responsibility for our ecological footprint.
-This is why we have taken steps to make sure, that we are carbon-neutral, aspiring to move even further, one-day becoming carbon negative.
+As individuals, we strive to be more in balance with the impact we have on the environment.
+We also aspire to be a better company, taking responsibility for our ecological footprint.
+We have taken steps to make sure that we are carbon-neutral, and one day we want to move even further: to become carbon negative.

-Becoming carbon negative is also something we feel is important as service providers and partners to our clients.
-Making sure, that if you are doing business with us, we are there to fight for your future too.
+Becoming carbon negative is something that we feel is important as a service provider and a partner to our clients.
+Making sure that if you are doing business with us, we are there to fight for your future.

-As the world becomes more aware of the climate crises, and parts of our planet face the consequences of irresponsible nature conservation, we invest in the swamps and forests – making sure that the greens of our world are protected.
+As the world becomes more aware of the climate crises, our planet still has to endure the consequences of irresponsible treatment of nature.
+We try to combat this with conservation: we invest in swamps and forests to ensure that the green lungs of our world are protected.

 The biodiversity of our world is in danger.
 Scientists are claiming that nearly one million animals and plant species are currently in danger of extinction.
-A recent UN report says that while human activity has, in fact, wreaked havoc on this planet since the beginning of history, the last 50 years have been unprecedented.
+A recent UN report says that while human activity has wreaked havoc on this planet since the beginning of history, the last 50 years have been unprecedented.
 According to the report, an average of about 25% of all animals and plants could become extinct within decades.
-Between the years 1980 and 2000, as much as 100 million hectares of tropical forest were lost.
+Between the years 1980 and 2000, we lost as much as 100 million hectares of tropical forest.

-For the years 2018 and 2019, we have met the carbon-neutrality goal by investing in lands with forests and swamps.
-Swamp is nature’s most powerful carbon bank.
-Wetlands in the northern arctic and boreal areas have the ability to store large amounts of carbon.
+Like we wrote before, we have met our goal of carbon-neutrality by investing in lands with forests and swamps.
+Swamp is nature’s most potent carbon bank.
+Wetlands in the northern arctic and boreal areas can store large amounts of carbon.
 Wetlands also accumulate and store carbon within the soil in the form of leaf matter and plant debris.
 According to the Ramsar Scientific and Technical Review Panel, wetlands cover just 9% of the planet’s land surface, yet are estimated to store 35% of terrestrial carbon.

 For 2020 and onwards, we plan to take our aims of doing our part for the planet even further.
 So we keep on investing in the swamps, supporting nature conservation, and also do our part as individuals by being more respectful and aware consumers individually and as a company.

-Here are some of the additional things that we do:
+Here are some of the things that we do:

-- We carefully choose our energy providers, making sure that most if not all of our energy come from green plantations that use renewable sources (for example wind or water).
+- We carefully choose our energy providers, making sure that most of our energy comes from green plantations that use renewable sources (for example, wind or water).

-- Using smart setup solutions in our server cluster, where the hardware of different generations is combined to make sure we maximize the lifecycle of each individual element.
+- We use smart setup solutions in our server cluster.
+The hardware of different generations is combined to make sure we maximize the lifecycle of each element.
 We are proud to say that it is twice the industry average.

 - We use speed optimization technologies that reduce unnecessary resource consumption.
-It does not only reflect in fast web pages for our customers, but also in remarkably lower power consumption.
+It does not only reflect on fast web pages for our customers but also remarkably lower power consumption.

-Here are some of the things we individually do (and as a company we support and encourage it):
+Here are some of the things we individually do (and as a company, support and encourage):

 - Commute to work by foot or using public transit.
 On a typical day, none of us come to the office by car.